Review the Google Cloud documentation at https://cloud.google.com/docs.

 Make sure that you have:

-2. Click the + icon and then click New Connection.
+2. Click + and then click New Connection.

-4. Under Google Workspace, click Select and then click Next.
+4. Click Google Workspace, click Select, and then click Next.

-The connection name is added to the Connections tab when you've completed and saved the connection.
+The connection name is added to the Connections tab after you save the connection.

 6. Click Next.

-7. On the Configure authentication page, enter the following information.
+7. On the Configure authentication panel, enter the following information.

 You can find the values on the Google Developer console.
 For more information, see Finding Google application details.